Spousal Maintenance & Family Law in St Cloud MN

-Divorces and separations often times will bring up the options of financial support between former spouses.
-While not necessarily required, Spousal Maintenance can be a great way for a person to remain financially stable in the event of a divorce.
+Divorce and separation often times will bring up the options of financial support between former spouses, this is called spousal maintenance or alimony.
+While not necessarily required, Spousal Maintenance can be a way for a person to remain financially stable in the event of a divorce.
+A qualified family law attorney is well versed in spousal maintenance requirements and will help you determine if it is an option for your divorce.

 What is Spousal Maintenance in Minnesota?